Vascular Biogenics Ltd. (NASDAQ:VBLT) Expected to Announce Quarterly Sales of $370,000.00

-Equities research analysts expect Vascular Biogenics Ltd. (NASDAQ:VBLT) to post $370,000.00 in sales for the current fiscal quarter, Zacks reports.
+Wall Street brokerages forecast that Vascular Biogenics Ltd. (NASDAQ:VBLT) will announce $370,000.00 in sales for the current quarter, Zacks reports.
 Three analysts have issued estimates for Vascular Biogenics’ earnings, with the highest sales estimate coming in at $700,000.00 and the lowest estimate coming in at $200,000.00.
-Vascular Biogenics reported sales of $160,000.00 during the same quarter last year, which indicates a positive year over year growth rate of 131.3%.
-The company is scheduled to report its next earnings results on Thursday, August 12th.
+Vascular Biogenics reported sales of $160,000.00 during the same quarter last year, which would suggest a positive year over year growth rate of 131.3%.
+The business is scheduled to announce its next quarterly earnings results on Thursday, August 12th.

-On average, analysts expect that Vascular Biogenics will report full-year sales of $760,000.00 for the current year, with estimates ranging from $600,000.00 to $900,000.00.
-For the next financial year, analysts forecast that the business will report sales of $2.90 million, with estimates ranging from $600,000.00 to $7.39 million.
-Zacks’ sales calculations are a mean average based on a survey of sell-side research analysts that follow Vascular Biogenics.
+On average, analysts expect that Vascular Biogenics will report full year sales of $760,000.00 for the current year, with estimates ranging from $600,000.00 to $900,000.00.
+For the next year, analysts expect that the firm will post sales of $2.90 million, with estimates ranging from $600,000.00 to $7.39 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of research firms that follow Vascular Biogenics.

-Vascular Biogenics (NASDAQ:VBLT) last announced its earnings results on Monday, May 10th.
-The biopharmaceutical company reported ($0.12) EPS for the quarter, topping the consensus estimate of ($0.13) by $0.01.
-Vascular Biogenics had a negative net margin of 3,394.74% and a negative return on equity of 68.79%.
+Vascular Biogenics (NASDAQ:VBLT) last announced its quarterly earnings data on Monday, May 10th.
+The biopharmaceutical company reported ($0.12) EPS for the quarter, topping the Zacks’ consensus estimate of ($0.13) by $0.01.
+Vascular Biogenics had a negative return on equity of 68.79% and a negative net margin of 3,394.74%.

-Hedge funds have recently added to or reduced their stakes in the business.
-HBK Sorce Advisory LLC bought a new position in Vascular Biogenics during the first quarter worth $44,000.
-Vident Investment Advisory LLC boosted its position in Vascular Biogenics by 50.0% during the first quarter.
-Vident Investment Advisory LLC now owns 22,950 shares of the biopharmaceutical company’s stock worth $46,000 after purchasing an additional 7,650 shares during the period.
-Bank of New York Mellon Corp bought a new position in Vascular Biogenics during the fourth quarter worth $47,000.
-Steel Peak Wealth Management LLC bought a new stake in shares of Vascular Biogenics in the first quarter valued at about $48,000.
-Finally, PVG Asset Management Corp bought a new stake in shares of Vascular Biogenics in the first quarter valued at about $53,000.
-5.58% of the stock is owned by hedge funds and other institutional investors.
+A number of institutional investors and hedge funds have recently made changes to their positions in VBLT.
+Ikarian Capital LLC acquired a new stake in shares of Vascular Biogenics in the 1st quarter worth about $1,601,000.
+Squarepoint Ops LLC purchased a new position in Vascular Biogenics in the first quarter worth about $229,000.
+PVG Asset Management Corp bought a new stake in Vascular Biogenics during the first quarter valued at approximately $53,000.
+Bank of New York Mellon Corp bought a new position in shares of Vascular Biogenics during the fourth quarter worth $47,000.
+Finally, Steel Peak Wealth Management LLC purchased a new position in Vascular Biogenics in the 1st quarter worth about $48,000.
+Institutional investors and hedge funds own 5.58% of the company’s stock.

 Vascular Biogenics Ltd., a clinical biopharmaceutical company, focuses on the discovery, development, and commercialization of treatments for cancer and immune/inflammatory indications.
 The company's program is based on its proprietary vascular targeting system platform technology, which utilizes genetically targeted therapy to destroy newly formed or angiogenic blood vessels.